kristhayer11/alcohols-empire/content/recipes/examples.md

 *Gently stir ingredients in a mixing glass and strain into a champagne flute.
 Optional: float a half-ounce of peach liqueur.*

-{{< q-figure src="pp2.jpg"  caption="United States, Providence parlour, 1760–70, pine, The William Hood Dunwoody Fund, Minneapolis Institute of Art Collection" >}}
+{{< q-figure src="pp2.jpg"  caption="United States, Providence parlour, 1760–70, pine" credit="The William Hood Dunwoody Fund, Minneapolis Institute of Art Collection" >}}

 <hr style="border: 2px solid black;" />

-{{< q-figure-group id="pendant1, pendant2"  caption="Germany, Miniature Pendant with The Deposition of the Cross, and Saint Roch and Saint Sebastian, 1550, gold, enamel, stones, boxwood, Gift of Tony, Lois and Ruth Blumka in memory of Victoria Blumka, Minneapolis Institute of Art Collection" >}}
+{{< q-figure-group id="pendant1, pendant2"  grid="2" class="is-centered-small" caption="Germany, Miniature Pendant with The Deposition of the Cross, and Saint Roch and Saint Sebastian, 1550, gold, enamel, stones, boxwood" credit="Gift of Tony, Lois and Ruth Blumka in memory of Victoria Blumka, Minneapolis Institute of Art Collection" >}}

 ## Caipirinha ##
 *(Caipirissima with Rum or Caipiroska with Vodka)*